Tubbiestgore/Data-Analysis/README.md

 ## Questions:

-* What is the average impact of natural disasters on a global scale, and what mitigation strategies might be best.
+* What is the average impact of natural disasters on a global scale, and what mitigation strategies might be best?
 * Which countries need immediate attention regarding disaster managment?

 ## Answers: